You can freeze leftover baked beans, and they freeze perfectly well.

-Either way, the leftovers or those two extra portions can sit in the fridge for only so long.
-And if you can’t or don’t want to eat the rest anytime soon, the refrigerator doesn’t help much.
+Leftover baked beans can sit in the fridge for only so long.
+And if you can’t or don’t want to eat the rest anytime soon, the refrigerator isn’t an option.

 That’s when freezing comes in handy.
 If you haven’t frozen baked beans yet, this article is for you.